 Mastering a foreign language can be difficult and time consuming, but also very rewarding.

-Learning another language may also improve brain function and auditory attention or concentration because language is so complex.
-Engaging in a second language leads to more activity in certain brain regions, giving it a mental workout while also helping delay the onset of diseases such as Alzheimer’s and dementia by as much as five years, according to the Journal of the American Academy of Neurology.
+Learning another language can improve brain function and auditory attention and concentration.
+Engaging in a second language leads to more activity in certain brain regions, giving your brain a mental workout while also helping delay the onset of diseases such as Alzheimer’s and dementia by as much as five years, according to the Journal of the American Academy of Neurology.

 If English is your primary language, learning something similar such as Spanish, French or even Portuguese would be the easiest.
-Having the ability to communicate with people from another country is not only a great learning experience, but it will be immensely helpful if you plan to travel to another part of the world where people speak that language.
-Even if you don’t become completely fluent, having a basic understanding of a language other than your own gives you the ability to communicate basic and important information to others.
+Having the ability to communicate with people from another country is not only a great learning experience, but it will be immensely helpful if you plan to travel.
+Even if you don’t become fluent, having a basic understanding of a language other than your own gives you the ability to communicate with others.

-As a reward, schedule a trip where you can practice your new skill.
+As a reward for taking up a new language, schedule a trip where you can practice your new skill.

 Plant a garden

-Eating healthy is important at every age.
-Growing your own garden is the freshest way you can eat.
+Eating your veggies is important at every age, and growing your own is the best way to have access to the freshest produce.
 Starting your own garden may seem overwhelming at first, but all you need is a few square feet of land, seeds, water and time.

 A personal garden also helps you save money on produce you would normally buy from the store and allows you to spend time outdoors.
 You can start by growing a few vegetables to add into your meals, and then eventually evolve the garden to produce all of your vegetables.